-- The donor paying an FSP directly rather than providing funds to the National Society who in turn pays the FSP will cut out steps and speed up the process. - If the early actions include cash programming (e.g. MPCA, etc.), this solution can be very relevant.
+ADVANTAGES DISADVANTAGES The donor paying an FSP directly rather than This solution could potentially undermine providing funds to the National Society who the National Society's management of the contract with the FSP. in turn pays the FSP will cut out steps and speed up the process.
+If the early actions do not include cash If the early actions include cash programprogramming (e.g., MPCA, etc.), this soluming (e.g. MPCA, etc.), this solution can be tion would not add value to the prefinancing very relevant. strategy.